 erected on the hill" (Link Here).
 Clearly, if the neolithic Silbury had a rounded, or pointy top then my Lost Ceremony theory becomes less likely.
 For me then the question arises "how can we be sure there was a plateau at the top of neolithic Silbury?"

-I. Silbury's Interior Design Implies The Flat Top.
+I. Silbury's Interior Design Implies That It Was Intended To Support A Flat Top.
 The structure of Silbury is based on a stack of carefully engineered 5 metre high chalk cylinders.
 Each new cylinder had a smaller diameter than the one below, the stacking process ultimately producing the cone shape of the hill.
 The modern grassy plateau of the hill corresponds closely with the top of the highest cylinder which is what one would expect if it had been designed to do so by the neolithic architects.

 If the plateau had been hacked out in much later times it would be reasonable to expect the cylinder to be roughly cut through, not daintily preserved.
-What we have today is too perfect to be accidental.
+What we have today is too perfect to be accidental, not to be original.

 Furthermore, Meaden points out (in "The Goddess Of The Stones", p166) that the hill " ... was raised with such precision that the centre of the flat summit lies vertically above the centre of the deeply-buried primary mound with its clay core.
 What is more, by virtue of the high-level terrace, otherwise difficult to understand, the shape of the summit echoes the size and circular shape of the primary mound hidden far below".